chucklever/i-d-rpc-tls-pseudoflavors/draft-cel-nfsv4-rpc-tls-pseudoflavors.md

 security services as indicated above, the RPC server MUST reject the RPC Call and respond with a reply_stat of MSG_DENIED, a reject_stat of AUTH_ERR, and an auth_stat of AUTH_TOOWEAK.

+These pseudo-flavors can be used with any network transport service that provides cryptographically secure authentication or encyrption.

 # Channel Binding